csh970605/csh970605.github.io/_posts/2024-05-29-MMSE_Estimator.md

 # MMSE(Minimum Mean-Square error) Estimator

-When a set of measurment vectors is given $Z_{k} = z_{k}$, MMSE estimator is defined as a estimator that makes conditional average estimation error or conditional mean-square error minimum as follows:
+When a set of measurement vectors is given as $Z_{k} = z_{k}$, the MMSE estimator is defined as an estimator that minimizes the conditional average estimation error or conditional mean-square error as follows:

 <center>